pydatasci-repos/pydatasci/README.md

 ## 3. Derive a `Featureset` of columns from a Dataset.

 This won't duplicate your data.
-It simply records the `column_names` to be used in training.
+It simply records the `columns` to be used in training.

 #### a) For *supervised learning*, be sure to pass in the `Label` you want to predict.